José Méndez: Dominating pitcher: 1908–1914

 In the fall of 1908, in the middle of the Second Occupation of Cuba, Méndez pitched the games that established him as a legend.
 The Cincinnati Reds were visiting Havana playing the Cuban League teams, and Méndez completely dominated, pitching 25 consecutive scoreless innings in 3 appearances.
-In his first start, he allowed just one single, by Miller Huggins in the 9th inning, while striking out nine.
+In his first start, he allowed just one single by Miller Huggins in the 9th inning, while striking out nine.
 His next appearance came in relief, where he held the Reds scoreless for 7 innings on just 2 hits.
 He concluded with another shutout.
-His record from the Cincinnati Reds series was W-2, L-0, ERA-0.00, G-3, IP-25, H-8, R-0, BB-3, SO-24.
+His statistics from the Cincinnati Reds series were W-2, L-0, earned run average (ERA)-0.00, games played (GP) - 3, games started (GS)-2, innings pitched (IP)-25, hits allowed-8, runs (R) allowed-0, bases on balls (BB)-3, strikeouts (K)-24.
 Several days later Almendares played a minor league all-star team from Key West, and Méndez pitched two more shutouts, the second a no-hitter, giving him 43 consecutive scoreless innings against major and minor league competition.

 Over the next 6 Cuban League seasons Méndez continued to dominate, with records of 15–6, 7–0, 11–2, 9–5, 1–4, and 10–0, leading the league in wins 3 times.
 His Almendares team won pennants in 3 of 6 campaigns.
-In the United States during the summers he pitched just as well.
+In the United States during the summers, he pitched just as well.
 Some sources say that he achieved a 44–2 record with the Cuban Stars in 1909, though a recent partial compilation of box scores by Scott Simkus shows a more modest, but still impressive, 14–2 record (with 2 saves).
 He pitched a 10-inning no-hitter on July 24, 1909.
 One of his losses came on July 1 in Chicago when Rube Foster and the Leland Giants defeated him 1–0 when a dropped fly ball led to an unearned run against him.